|Nutritional Guidelines (per serving)|

 - Garnish: sugar (confectioners')

-- The batter should be light and fluffy at this point.
-BY HAND, sprinkle 1 tablespoon flour over the batter and gently fold it in, trying not to reduce the volume.
+The batter should be light and fluffy at this point.
+Sprinkle 1 tablespoon flour over the batter and gently fold it in by hand, trying not to reduce the volume.
 Repeat with the 3 remaining tablespoons of flour.